Jazaltron10/weatherFC_APP/Notes.md

 What we would like to see

-    1 .tiny service that works just fine (that we can launch it ideally via docker or command line).
+    1. tiny service that works just fine (that we can launch it ideally via docker or command line).
     2. thoughtful design & tests.
     3. implement a file cache (memory or file based) system without using any framework.
     ~ ReadMe file with the instructions for using the service.